Value Alignment of Social Media Ranking Algorithms

 \section{Additional Study Details}

-We provide more information on the demographics of participants in both Study 1 and Study 2 as follows.
+First, we provide an overview of our study design in Fig.~\ref{fig:survey_flow}.
+Second, we provide more information on the demographics of participants in both Study 1 and Study 2 as follows.
 In Study 1, our participants have a median age of $37.0$ years old.
 The sample is slightly skewed towards participants who identify as male ($52.5\%$). $45.4\%$ of participants identify as female, and $2.1\%$ as non-binary.
 Since we stratified our sampling of political leanings into two categories --- Democrat and Republican or Independent, our participants are approximately balanced: $37.6\%$ are Democrats, $29.1\%$ are Independents, and $30.5\%$ are Republicans.
 With respect to race, $68.8\%$ identified as White, $13.5\%$ as Black, $5.7\%$ as Asian or Pacific Islander, $1.4\%$ as Indigenous / Native American, and $10.6\%$ as Multi-racial.
 Our participants are frequent users of Twitter with $62.7\%$ visiting the platform at least once a day.

 The demographics of participants in Study 2 closely mirror those of Study 1.
 The median age of participants was $34.0$ years old.
 45.0\% of participants identified as female, $52.2\%$ as male, and $2.8\%$ as non-binary.
 52.2\% identified as Democrat, 12.4\% as Republican, 32.1\% as Independent, and 3.2\% as Other.
 With respect to race, $59.0\%$ identified as White, $18.5\%$ as Black, $8.8\%$ as Asian, and $7.4\%$ as Multi-racial.
 Similar to Study 1, over half ($51.0\%$) of participants visited Twitter at least once a day.